riscv/meta-riscv/docs/AE350-AX45MP.md

-The `ae350-ax45mp` machine configuration helps developers build a disk image based on mainline Linux kernel 5.18 with MMC, DMA, Ethernet and RTC drivers support, hosted on Andestech Github.
+The `ae350-ax45mp` machine configuration helps developers build a disk image based on mainline Linux kernel 5.18 with MMC, DMA, Ethernet, WDT and RTC drivers support, hosted on Andestech Github.

 How to build
 =============